 If you need finer control over the weather stations that are used, the “Maximum number of weather stations” and “Maximum distance to stations” settings allow you to control maximum number of weather stations to consider:

-The maximum distance to stations setting is specified in km or miles depending on your chosen unit group setting.
+In the query builder web site, the maximum distance to stations setting is specified in km or miles depending on your chosen unit group setting.
+The distance is always specified as a value in meters for API queries.

 There are a number of reasons why these settings can be useful: